merely-useful/py-rse/py-rse/narrative.md

-This document considers what changes would need to be made to the current draft of the RSE book (19 Nov 2019) in order to weave a common narrative through all the chapters.
+This document outlines the changes that need to be made to the RSE Python book
+in order to weave a common narrative through all the chapters.

-## Proposed narrative
+## Narrative

-The proposed narrative involves looking at the distribution of word frequencies in classic English novels.
+The narrative involves looking at the distribution of word frequencies in classic English novels.
 [Zipf’s Law](https://en.wikipedia.org/wiki/Zipf%27s_law) states that the second most common word in a body of text appears half as often as the most common, the third most common appears a third as often, and so on.
 To test it, we are going to look at a bunch of ebooks that are freely available from [Project Gutenberg](https://www.gutenberg.org/).

-It was decided at the meeting on 26 November 2019 that there will be separate RSE books for Python and R.
-Both will use the Zipf's Law narrative and Project Gutenberg data files.
-The remainder of this document will consider the Python book only, as that's the one we will be completing first.

-## Current state of relevant Python code

-At the moment, the Zipf's Law narrative is used in the automation chapter.
-The beginning of that chapter says the following:

-> Our goals are:
->
-> - Analyze one input file to see how well it conforms to Zipf’s Law
-> - Analyze multiple input files to see how well they conform in aggregate
-> - Plot individual and aggregate word frequency distributions and their expected values
->
-> Our starting point is:
->
-> - The books are text files in the `zipfs-law/data/` directory
-> - `zipfs-law/bin/countwords.py` reads a text file and creates a CSV file with two columns: a word and  how many times the word occurs
-> - `zipfs-law/bin/collate.py` takes one or more of these two-column CSV files as input and sums the counts for all occurrences of each word
-> - `zipfs-law/bin/plotcounts.py` creates a plot that shows word rankings on the X axis and word counts on the Y axis
-> - `zipfs-law/bin/testfit.py` compares actual distributions against theory and give a fitting score

-The automation chapter then goes on to use `countwords.py` and `collate.py` in a workflow, but `plotcounts.py` and `testfit.py` aren't used and currently don't exist (as far as I'm aware).

-In the text that follows,
-I've altered the order of the chapters because I think a different order will work better with the new narrative.

-## New chapter outline
+## Chapter outline

 ### Chapter 1: Introduction

-Some text will need to be added to this chapter to introduce the narrative.
+Some text needs to be added to this chapter to introduce the narrative.
-In other words, it will say something along the lines of:
+In other words, it should say something along the lines of:

 "We want to look at the distribution of word frequencies in classic English novels.
 Zipf’s Law states that the second most common word in a body of text